 Pricing

 Samsung Notes is free, but Evernote isn’t.
-The free plan limits the below functionalities:
+The free plan limits the following functionalities:

 The premium version is offered in two variations: individual and team.
 The individual premium costs $10 per month, enabling: